-One of the measures the government introduced to assist businesses who were struggling as a result of the pandemic was the ability to obtain a coronavirus bounce back loan.
+Thousands of UK SMEs will now be starting to repay their Bounce Back Loans, as year long holiday payments start to tail off.
+The Bounce Back Loan was just one of the measures the government introduced to assist businesses who were struggling as a result of the pandemic.
 Businesses were able to borrow up to 25% of their turnover to a maximum of £50,000.
 The loans were unsecured and on generous terms.
 For the first year, they were interest-free and no repayments were required.
 For the remainder of the 5-year term, interest is charged at 2.5%.
 In November the government extended the term to 6 years, and as of February 2021, under its “pay-as-you-grow” initiative, the government has offered the option to extend the loan term up to 10 years, have up to three 6 month periods of interest-only repayments during the loan tenure, or request a single 6 month payment holiday.

 At the time some were sceptical as to whether banks had the appetite to offer the loans to their customers and even if they did, whether they could create the products quickly enough.
 Once the government announced that it would guarantee all money lent by the banks, the banks were more comfortable with waiving credit checks to speed up the process, relying on basic “know your customer” and fraud checks.
 Applications were processed quickly and to date, some £75bn of loans have been made to over 1.6m businesses.

 Now, a year on from the first loans, banks have begun writing to businesses reminding them that repayments are due to start soon.